 Terra Firma offers a palette of over 75 glaze colors; most characterized by a complex mottling unique to handmade tile.
 All tile are made to order where any tile, whether flat field or decorative relief or moulding, may be glazed in any of the available glaze colors.
 We have recently expanded our selection of glazes, so most of the newer ones are still not very well represented on decorative relief tiles in the catalogue portion of the website, but they are still very much available for use on them.
 To get an idea as to how these newer glazes will appear on decorative relief, please see the detail view on the Color Chart page.

-Throughout the website, there are pictured many decorative relief tiles with multiple colors applied (Glaze Color Group C).
+Throughout the website, there are pictured many decorative relief tiles with multiple colors applied (Polychrome).
 We have done extensive testing of various combinations and those represented have proven to be some of the most successful.
-If you see a combination that appeals to you on any one deco, it can also be used on any of the decorative relief tile we offer even though it may not be specifically pictured.
+If you see a combination of glaze colors that appeals to you on any one deco, it can also be used on any of the decorative relief tile we offer even though it may not be specifically picture on the deco that appeals to you.
 If you are ever interested in a possible combination that you do not see, we would be glad to advise whether it would be feasible.
 In other words, we are very flexible.

-Please notice that all tile are modular.
-The actual size is 3/16” smaller than the nominal size.
-This allows the tile to be combined in any configuration using a 3/16” grout joint.
+We have tried to make designing with Terra Firma tile very straight forward.
+The actual size is 3/16” smaller than the stated nominal size.
+This makes the tile modular, allowing differing sizes to be combined in any configuration and still maintain the same 3/16” grout joint.
+Design to the full inch, and the grout joints will take care of themselves.
 Since all tile are made by hand, there will be slight variations in size and shape, giving the tile an organic quality unique to handmade tile.

 Besides the design, there are two important factors that contribute to the distinctiveness and personality of handmade tile: